certeu/morio/docs/docs/guides/idps/readme.md

 **Provider-specific functionality**

 - The `ldap` provider allows configuring the assigned of Morio roles based on any field of the LDAP user object.
-- The `ldap` provider supports more than 1 instance of this provider, thus allowing you to use different LDAP backends simultenously.
+- The `ldap` provider supports more than 1 instance of this provider, thus allowing you to use different LDAP backends simultaneously.

 **Roles**